ovrclk/akashjs-doc/README.md

 });
 ```

-Once the request has been created, it can be passed to the appropriate ClientImpl method (`Deployments` in this case).
+Once the request has been created, it can be passed to the appropriate <Service>ClientImpl method (`Deployments` in this case).

 ```ts
 const client = new QueryClientImpl(getRpc("http://my.rpc.node"));